ctrimble/dropwizard-jgroups/README.md

 # Dropwizard JGroups Integration

-This project gives a basic example of clustering Dropwizard applications using JGroups.
-The first iteration simply builds a cluster and provides details about membership, with no real functionality.
+This project provides a Dropwizard Bundle that integrates JGroups configuration into the standard config file.
+An [example](./example) project is also provided to demonstrate using the bundle.

 [![Build Status](https://travis-ci.org/ctrimble/dropwizard-jgroups.svg)](https://travis-ci.org/ctrimble/dropwizard-jgroups)